Bara (Henner): Description

-The painting, oil on canvas, 85.5cm x 144cm depicts the young Joseph Bara, laid out naked on the ground after his murder, against a brown background.
+The painting depicts the young Joseph Bara, laid out naked on the ground after his murder, against a brown background.
 His arms are stretched out, his head thrown back and his chest raised.
 A few drops of blood are spattered on his straggling hair.
 The pose is one of elegant and classical simplicity and aside from the indication of a wound to the head, the body is perfectly unblemished.
+There is clearly in his pose a reference to Jesus crucifixion.
 In Bara’s hand is a drumstick (according to the painting’s catalogue entry, a dagger) and the dimly distinguished form of a drum lies behind him on his left.

 The theme of the painting is an unusual one for Henner, who more commonly painted mythological subjects; a subject from near-contemporary France, presented with such direct indication of physical violence, was atypical of him.

 History

 In the early 1880s there was a great revival of interest in Bara, and both poems and sculptures of him were composed.
 In 1880 :fr: Charles Moreau-Vauthier created his canvas :fr:La Mort de Joseph Bara on the same subject.
-The same year as Henner exhibited his painting, Jean-Joseph Weerts presented a portrait of Bara, and one of the highlights of the 1883 salon the following year was Weerts’ historical painting :fr: La Mort de Bara.
+The same year as Henner exhibited his painting, Jean-Joseph Weerts presented a portrait of Bara, and one of the highlights of the 1883 salon the following year was Weerts’ historical painting The Death of Bara.

 The painting remained in Henner’s possession until his death.
 When he died childless his estate passed to his niece Eugénie and his nephew Jules.
 Jules Henner then donated it to the Musée des Beaux-Arts de la Ville de Paris in 1905.

 The work has featured in a number of exhibitions, including: